Eliot family (South England): Earls of St Germans

-Edward Eliot (1727-1804), the son of Richard Eliot (died 1748), served as Member of Parliament for St Germans, Liskeard, and Cornwall, as well as commissioner of the Board of Trade and Plantations.
+Edward Eliot (1727–1804), the son of Richard Eliot (1694–1748), served as Member of Parliament for St Germans, Liskeard, and Cornwall, as well as commissioner of the Board of Trade and Plantations.
 He remained in the House of Commons until 1784, when he entered the Peerage of Great Britain as Baron Eliot.
 In 1789 he assumed the additional surname Craggs, after his mother Harriot Craggs.
-When he died the barony was passed to his oldest living son, Lord John Eliot (1761-1823).
+When he died the barony was passed to his oldest living son, Lord John Eliot (1761–1823).
 In 1815 King George III created him Earl of St Germans, a title that he passed to his brother William Eliot, 2nd Earl of St Germans and heirs male of his body.
 Montague Eliot, 8th Earl of St Germans was Gentleman Usher to both King Edward VII and King George V, as well as Groom-in-Waiting for Edward VII and Extra-Groom-in-Waiting for George V, Edward VIII, George VI, and Elizabeth II.
 The title is currently held by Albert Eliot, 11th Earl of St Germans, the heir presumptive is Hon.
 Louis Eliot.